Noise-Adaptive Layerwise Learning Rates: Accelerating Geometry-Aware Optimization for Deep Neural Network Training: Experiments

 \subsubsection{LLaMA on C4 and MiniPile}

-We assess large-scale training by pretraining a LLaMA-1.1B model on C4 and a LLaMA-0.5B model on {MiniPile} with a total budget of {20B} training tokens.
-We use the pretrained LLaMA tokenizer and set the sequence length to {256} on C4 and {512} on MiniPile.
-The batch size is {1024} for C4 and {300} for MiniPile.
-We employ a cosine learning rate schedule with a uniform warmup of 1,000 steps for all methods.
-Full hyperparameter settings for every baseline are reported in \cref{tbl:hyperparameter_c4,tbl:hyperparameter_pile} in Appendix \ref{app:hyperparameter}.
+We evaluate large-scale training by pretraining a LLaMA-1.1B model on C4 and a LLaMA-0.5B model on MiniPile, using a total training budget of 20B tokens.
+We adopt the pretrained LLaMA tokenizer, with sequence lengths set to 256 for C4 and 512 for MiniPile, and batch sizes of 1024 and 300, respectively.
+All methods use a cosine learning rate schedule with a uniform warmup of 1{,}000 steps.
+Complete hyperparameter configurations for all baselines are provided in \cref{tbl:hyperparameter_c4,tbl:hyperparameter_pile} in Appendix~\ref{app:hyperparameter}.

-On C4, LANTON exhibits a significantly steeper loss descent in the early phase and maintains a consistent lead throughout training, while ultimately reaching validation losses comparable to other baselines (see Figure \ref{fig:results_llama}).
-On Minipile, although LANTON does not exhibit the lowest loss in the middle of training, it achieves the best final training loss and maintains consistently strong validation performance.
-The running time results are deferred to Appendix \ref{app:running_time}.
+On C4, LANTON demonstrates a substantially faster loss reduction in the early training phase and maintains a consistent advantage throughout training, while converging to validation losses comparable to other baselines (see \cref{fig:results_llama}).
+To better understand this acceleration, we analyze the averaged effective learning rates across layer groups in \cref{app:lr_stats}.
+On MiniPile, although LANTON does not achieve the lowest loss during mid-training, it attains the best final training loss and consistently strong validation performance.